 - Attendees must be at least 19 years of age at the time of the conference.

 - Each home institution will be limited to a maximum of four presenters.
 For the 2024 conference, we recommend no more than six total students attend from each school.
 No refunds will be given for any registration fees.

 - Abstracts will be read by the organizing committee, which will select 48 for talks and as many for posters as can be accommodated.
 Preference will be given to original research, loosely defined as work that includes some mathematical results obtained by the student, possibly with collaborators.
 Applicants whose abstracts are selected for either a talk or a poster are presenters; all other student applicants are non-presenters.

 - Selection of abstracts will be done primarily on merit, except that each home institution will be limited to a maximum of three talks and a total of four presenters.

-- Students chosen as presenters will be accepted to the conference, provided they complete their registration by Oct.
-25 and pay the early-bird registration fee by Dec.
-3.
+- Students chosen as presenters will be accepted to the conference, provided they complete their registration by Nov.
+17 and pay the registration fee.